 National Poetry Month is a great time to introduce children to the world of poetry.
-By starting with engaging poems, there is the greatest chance of lighting an interest in poetry so choose poems that will grab the attention of your particular child.
+By starting with highly engaging poems, you incrase the chance of lighting an interest in poetry so choose poems that will grab the attention of your particular child.
 Even poems that might be considered twaddle by some can be a good choice if it makes poetry interesting!

 - Keep a collection of age-appropriate poetry books for children to read during quiet reading time, indoor recess, or when they finish their work early.

 - Highlight a different poet each day by reading aloud a poem.
 If daily is too much, focus on a different poet each week and read a different poem by him/her each day that week.

 - Have children write their own poems.
 Depending on their writing level, have them write their own poem or do something simpler like an acrostic poem.

 National Lawn and Garden Month

 When spring arrives, everyone is ready to be outdoors!
 Help children understand the importance of gardening and encourage them to consider how gardening can be both fun and beneficial.

 - Grow something!
 If you need to start simple, plant beans in Styrofoam cups or sprout them in a baggie with damp paper towel.
 Other plants that can be grown include sweet potatoes and grass.
 Each one will sprout and grow quickly.

 - Focus on flowers!
 Bring in a bouquet of flowers and discuss the various kinds of flowers, their unique characteristics, and how they are grown.
 If your children need some art time, have them draw a flower or the bouquet.

 - Explore fascinating facts with my Flowers and Plants Fun Fact Cards.
 Children love learning these little tidbits!

 - Have students design their own backyard gardens with flowers, vegetables, and/or fruits that are appropriate to where you live.
 Have them draw a diagram of what they would like to grow and where.
 If you want to add some math practice, price out what it would cost to bring their garden dreams to reality.